vogsphar/logback-gelf/README.md

    message will be exposed in the root_cause_class_name and root_cause_message fields.
    Default: false.
 * **includeLevelName**: If true, the log level name (e.g. DEBUG) will be sent, too.
 Default: false.
+* **appendNewline**: If true, a system depended newline separator will be added at the end of each message.
+  Don't use this in conjunction with TCP or UDP appenders, as this is only reasonable for console logging!
 * **shortPatternLayout**: Short message format.
 Default: `"%m%nopex"`.
 * **fullPatternLayout**: Full message format (Stacktrace).
 Default: `"%m"`.
 * **staticFields**: Additional, static fields to send to graylog.
 Defaults: none.